Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Foliated type-I fracton order from 2D linear subsystem symmetries

+In this depiction it has to be understood that the dual Z-type tensor is placed on a plaquette $\msf p\in\msf P(\square)$ of the lattice whereas the dual +-type tensor is located on a vertex $\msf v\in\msf V(\square)$.
+The symmetries of this PEPO are immediately found from dualizing those of the above PEPO defined in \cref{eq:LSSPEPOUnit0}; from them the properties of $\widehat{\G}^{(0,1)}$ are recovered immediately.

-After the application of $\widehat{\G}^{(0,1)}$ LSSs on the primal lattice represented by (\ref{eq:LSSx}-\ref{eq:LSSy}) are reobtained.
-Hence, we can iteratively gauge an initial state $\ket{\psi}$ that is in the even sector of the LSSs (\ref{eq:LSSx}-\ref{eq:LSSy}) using the usual prescription as follows
+An initial state $\ket{\psi}$ that is in the even sector of the LSSs (\ref{eq:LSSx}-\ref{eq:LSSy}) can now be iteratively gauged by using the usual prescription as follows:

-Following our general paradigm we then interpret $\ket{\Psi[\psi]}$ as a (3+1)d state living on a cubic lattice $\smallcube$ endowed with a copy of $\mbb C[\widehat G]$ to every edge in the $\hat z$ direction ({ blue}) and a local Hilbert space $\mbb C[G]$ ({ red}) associated to every plaquette in the $xy$-plane.
-It follows that the bulk stabilizers of the state $\ket{\Psi[\psi]}$ can be pictorially represented as
+Following our general paradigm we then interpret $\ket{\Psi[\psi]}$ as a three-dimensional state living on a cubic lattice $\smallcube$ endowed with a copy of $\mbb C[\widehat G]$ to every edge in the $\hat z$ direction ({ blue}) and a local Hilbert space $\mbb C[G]$ ({ red}) associated to every plaquette in the $xy$-plane.
+Putting the PEPO representations \cref{eq:LSSPEPOUnit0,eq:LSSPEPOUnit1} together, it then follows that the emergent state away from the boundary can be represented by the PEPO unit cell